nicatspark/motionBlur/README.md

 # Motion Blur utility

 A helper that adds speeeed to your pixels.
+It acctuall adds directional blur in the direction your element is moving.
+And more blur the longer the move.

 ## Why

-Sure it is cool when things move.
+Sure it is cool when things moves.
 But it looks even cooler when things move fast.
-Problem is that moving things fast in a UI requires no effort.
-Turns out its when it looks like it moves fast it is cool.
+Problem is that moving things around fast in a UI requires no effort.
+Turns out its when it looks like it moves fast that it is cool.
 Enter Motion Blur.
 Add it to whatever you need to give the impression of speed and enjoy.
 Actually, now you can slow down your moves to really enjoy the fresh speedy look.

 ## Install